 - NOTE: Do not tape off painted areas unless they are completely dry!

 I painted the handle, ends of the caddy, diagonal line and inside of handles gold.

 Lastly, paint primitive grey strip all the way around the bottom of the caddy.
 This is why you see the painters tape on the bottom in the first DIY section covering where grey will go.
 You will remove that tape prior to painting grey area.
 Then when the paint is dry apply painters tape at the base of already painted areas.
 As shown in the image above.
 Let paint dry completely and touch up lines as needed.
-Using an angle brush for lines and corners is best!
+Using an angled brush for lines and corners is best!

 - If you have any questions just ask by leaving a comment!
 I’m happy to help.

 How to Paint The Wood Utensils

 It’s really quick to paint the handles of the wooden utensils!

 - Tape off close to end of utensil at the eating area

 - Give each utensil a quick coat of the chalk paint I used a different color for fork, knives, and spoons